 Free

-Our Vision is to have low maintenance food forests in every food desert in the city.
+Our Vision is to have low maintenance food forests in every food desert.

 per·ma·cul·ture